Sonnet 427

 Perhaps of curiosity alone

-So from the past, a lyric lost in time,
+So from the past, dear lyrics locked in time,

-If love still thrives, they might there muse and guess,
+Should love still thrive, they might there muse and say,

 © Loubert S Suddaby.
 All Rights Reserved.